Ivan-hdz/Ethereum-Bootcamp/readme.md

 ### Generating Address from Private key

 - Get private key
-- Extract public key with `getPublicKey` method and uncompressed `compressed=false`
+- Extract public key with `getPublicKey`
 - Trim the first byte from returned public key
 - Hash the public key with keccak hash
-- Return the las 20 bytes from public key as address
+- Return the last 20 bytes from public key as address

 https://github.com/paulmillr/noble-curves?tab=readme-ov-file#upgrading